 The System section allows you to set graphics card options, memory limits & sound settings.

-If your hardware does not support some of the options described on this page, then they will either not show up or be corrected on startup.
+If your hardware does not support some of the options described on this page, then they will either not be displayed or be corrected on startup.

 Cycles Render Device

 When set to None or when the only option is None: the CPU will be used as the computing device for Cycles.

-If the system has a compatible Nvidia CUDA device, it will show up an option for rendering with Cycles.
+If the system has a compatible Nvidia CUDA device, it will be available as an option for rendering with Cycles.